michaelsinghurse/wake-up/README.md

 After saving and closing the crontab file, you can go back to the folder that contains the `wakeUp.js` script and look for the log file.
-If the cron job is working properly, you will see new entries to the log at the increment that you specified.
+If the cron job is working properly, you will see new entries to the file at the increment that you specified.

 If it's not working, and you're on Ubuntu, you might check `/var/log/syslog` to